 I am, of course, canceling our gathering on March 28.
-This was the obvious but difficult decision because our gatherings are small, our members mindful, and for many it is the only time they feel safe and supported in going outdoors.
+This was the obvious but difficult decision because our members mindful, and for many it is the only time they feel safe and supported in going outdoors.
 So I didn’t want to cancel without offering another way to connect.
 Many sick and disabled folks experience social isolation all of the time, so this period of community isolation is even more difficult.

 I’m exploring ways to offer virtual “campfire” chats for the community.
 This would allow folks from anywhere to connect in real time.
 Subscribe to the website or follow on social media for updates.

 Celebrate Disabled Hikers’ second anniversary at a gathering and group hike at Lake Crescent and Marymere Falls in Olympic National Park!
 We will have a picnic at the lake and hike at Marymere Falls.
 This trail is not fully wheelchair accessible, but the first portion is mostly level and travels through beautiful forest next to a creek.
 The trail to the falls has over 100 stairs.
 Please read the full trail guide.

 RSVP through the form at the bottom of this page, or on Facebook, so you don’t miss important information!